 - Illegal money lending April 2018 (pdf,83kb)

-To aid us in this process we have developed the following spectrums of advice.
-These describe three broad tiers or levels of advice and act as a tool to help us to better understand where organisations fit into our provision in Newcastle and what support they need to do this.
-This support includes the information,consultancy lines and training described on this page.
+To help us in with this we have developed the following spectrums of advice.
+These describe three broad tiers (general information, general advice and specialist advice) and act as a guide to help us to better understand where organisations fit into our provision in Newcastle and what support they need to do this.
+The support to services and organisations includes the information, consultancy lines and training described on this page.

 - Spectrum of advice: Money management (budgeting and debt) December 2017 (pdf, 208kb)